 Last time we did the talking part of getting it out there in training and communications planning; this time we’re doing the doing.
-The practicalities and realities of a go-live moment is another of the stages of HR technology implementation that’s kept rather under wraps.
+The practicalities and realities of a go-live moment is another stage of HR technology implementation that’s kept rather under wraps.

-Here I will explain what to expect when you go live, how it works and the choices to be looking out for that help to manage that transition milestone effectively.
+Here I will explain what to expect when you go live, how it works and the opportunities to look out for that help to manage that transition milestone effectively.

 - A practical step – something has to be done with the technology to make it available to your users